CollaboRateMgmt/CollaboRate/README.md

 - The process abstracts out technology and even simplifies algorithm thinking.
 People who want to learn software in-depth should use Collaborate only to earn.
 To learn, they can work on open source projects that do not use this process.
 Or they can study the source code of open source projects.
    Yet using CollaboRate may teach people about structured thinking.
 It may encourage them to write very simple code.
 Such code would have only a couple of lines of code per function.
 It would also have excellent documentation.
 - Do not worry about skill loss:
   - Software development training must not use CollaboRate.
 Even now, education systems provide a lot of knowledge that we may never use.
+Perhaps this is done to preserve the knowledge of mankind.
   - There always will be a demand for technical SPOCs.
 We can rotate the technical SPOC responsibility.
   - We will automate the tasks done by technical SPOCs.
 We will soon make this automation open source.
 We can preserve this open source.
 The world will not lose it.
 Then skills needed by technical SPOCs will be unnecessary.
 The need for technical SPOCs will end.